meinerst/JupyterWorkflow/README.md

 # indexing financial time series (pandas)
-make sure the yfinance package is installed.
+This example uses data pulled from yahoo finance.
+For this, make sure the yfinance package is installed.
+This code will also work with dataframes obtained from elsewhere.
 ```python
 #pip install yfinance